andreancardona/dr-meowio-frontend/README.md

 3. Start your server ```npm start```

 ### In Your Browser
-Navigate to the web address of your Node server http://localhost:3001 and start a new game
+Navigate to the web address of your Node server http://localhost:3001 (or whatever yours is) and start a new game